rstap1/Quick-Fuzzer/README.md

 - recursive fuzzing
 - https support

-Only for use on sysytems you are explicitly authorized to test.
+Only for use on systems you are explicitly authorized to test.

 Wordlists provided by SecLists, created by Daniel Miessler and contributors.